 What Can I Expect During My Personal Injury Lawsuit?

 The process of a personal injury lawsuit can vary depending on the case’s specifics and the legal system in the jurisdiction where you file the claim.
-However, some general steps are common to many personal injury lawsuits:
+However, some general steps are common to many personal injury lawsuits, and understanding how a personal injury lawsuit works can help you prepare for your case.

 The level of development of your lawsuit will depend on the specific circumstances of your personal injury.
 A lawsuit may settle at any time during the legal process.